Trip Cancellation Insurance in Canada: What's Covered and How to Claim

 You may also have trip cancellation insurance through your credit card.
 The catch is that you must pay for your whole trip with the card (or associated rewards points) to be eligible for the coverage.

-Here’s our listing of the best credit cards that offer this valuable insurance, including the maximum amount of individual coverage they provide.
+Here's our list of the best credit cards that offer this valuable insurance, including the maximum individual coverage they provide:

-If your card isn’t listed above, you can search for your card and select the "insurance coverage" section to see a full list of the card's included insurance.
-Note that for trip cancellation, we list the coverage amount for an individual, not the maximum coverage the card offers.
+If your card isn't listed above, you can search for your card and select the "insurance coverage" section to see a full list of the card's included insurance.
+Note that for trip cancellation, we list the coverage amount per individual, not the card's maximum coverage.

 How to make a trip cancellation insurance claim